Tag: Synth Britannia (Page 1 of 2)

 KORG M500 MICRO-PRESET (1977)

-Actually the most basic of devices with only 30 different sounds and limited variant control, the Micro-Preset was the main synth on OMD’s early work.
+Although having only 30 different sounds and limited variant control, the Micro-Preset was the main synth on OMD’s early work.
 The small pockets of both Andy McCluskey and Paul Humphreys meant the instrument had to be explored and pushed out of necessity… and without it, the repeating octave shifting blips on ‘Messages’ or the pulsing bass on ‘Stanlow’ couldn’t have happened !
-Thanks to its functional limitations, these experiments became distinctive components of inventive pop songs.
+These experiments became distinctive components of inventive pop songs.

 Iconic example of use: OMD ‘Messages’